 Step Two: Getting Started and Choosing a Domain Name ~

-I suggest having a couple of workable domain options in mind, as your preferred one might already be chosen.
+I suggest having a couple of workable domain options in mind, as your preferred one might already be in use.

 WordPress offers domain name suggestions which you can use, but you do not have to as long as your domain choice is not being used by someone else.